 Men need to be on the lookout for enlarged testicles or lumps in the testicles.
 Even if they are painless, they can still be cancerous.
 Men are also encouraged to conduct self-evaluations on a monthly basis as well as visit their practitioner regularly.

 Any significant change or recurrent symptoms of changes to urination or bowel function should be noted.
+The Cleveland Clinic flags a change in bowel or bladder habits, a sore that does not heal, and unusual bleeding or discharge as classic signs to discuss with a doctor.

 Difficulty urinating, frequent urination, diarrhea, constipation or excessive gas or bloating can all be warning signs of cancer.
 If these bowel or urinary changes are unexplained or are not a result of another known issue, reach out to your doctor.

-Lifestyle Changes for Cancer Prevention
+Can Lifestyle Changes Lower Your Cancer Risk?

 Positive lifestyle changes can help decrease the risk of cancer and many other issues, helping you to keep your health and vitality.
+Listening to your body and pairing that awareness with steady, nutrition-driven habits that support whole-body wellness is one of the most practical ways to stay proactive about prevention.